JosephABudd/kickzig/README.md

 ### The example CRUD application and the kickzig wiki

 * I am in the process of rebuilding the crud with this new version.
 When I am finished I will update the kickzig wiki.
 Building the crud is how I test each version of kickzig.
-* Currently, the kickzig previous version's framework (0.4.0) is displayed in the [crud](https://github.com/JosephABudd/crud) which is built using 2 differenct layouts.
+* Currently, the [crud](https://github.com/JosephABudd/crud) displays the (0.4.0) version of kickzig's framework.
-* The [kickzig.wiki](https://github.com/JosephABudd/kickzig/wiki) documents building that same CRUD.
+* Currently, the [kickzig.wiki](https://github.com/JosephABudd/kickzig/wiki) documents building that same CRUD.

+### Not yet completed

+1. Put removed messages and screens in the recycle bin.

-### This new version
+### Completed with this new version

-1. Reorganized some packages in the deps folder
+1. Finished reorganizing all packages in the deps folder.
-1. A more versital tab-bar layout
+1. A more versital tab-bar layout.

 This page displays a few screen shots of tab-bars.